CaftBotti/manim_pi_creatures/README.md

         self.wait(2)
 ```

-Enjoy your time with little cute pi!
+Enjoy your time playing with little cute pi!